Troubleshooting 400 Bad Request Errors on WordPress

 • 408 Request Timeout: Indicates that the server did not receive a complete request message within the time it was prepared to wait.

-• 409 Conflict: Indicates that the request could not be processed because of conflict in the request, such as an edit conflict between multiple simultaneous updates.
+• 409 Conflict: Indicates that the request could not be processed because of a conflict in the request, such as an edit conflict between multiple simultaneous updates.

 • 413 Payload Too Large: Indicates that the request is larger than the server is willing or able to process.